A GIF of a flying cat with a Pop-Tart for a torso.

 Conclusion: Are NFTs worth it?

 NFTs are an exciting new development in the digital space that can be both risky and rewarding.
 You’ve now learned the basics of NFTs, why they’re valuable and where you can buy them.

 For a savvy investor with a high appetite for risk, NFTs can form part of a diversified portfolio of assets.
-If you do choose to buy, make sure that you always purchase from an approved source to protect your funds.
+If you choose to buy, make sure you always purchase from an approved source to protect your funds.